Call Now (972) 707-7816

 The FLSA provides that only employees are entitled to overtime pay and minimum wage protections.
 However, employee status cannot be waived.
 So, even if there is a contract the worker signs stating that he/she is an independent contractor, that cannot necessarily defeat FLSA employee status and the right to overtime and minimum wages.
 If the facts show that you are really an employee as opposed to an independent contractor, then you may be protected by the FLSA's overtime and minimum wage laws.

 Courts have created the economic realities test to determine if a worker is really an employee entitled to FLSA protections as opposed to an alleged independent contractor who is not.
-Generally, courts look at the following factors to determine if a worker is an employee instead of an independent contractor.
+Generally, courts consider the following factors to determine if a worker is an employee instead of an independent contractor.

 However, all of those elements do not have to be in your favor for a Court to find that you are really an employee under the FLSA.
 Please contact the Vaught Firm for more information.